RIDDLESDOWN

 A fair number of buildings in Riddlesdown are built on slopes.
 One point which could be relevant in planning terms, is the loss of a view.
 It has been said that “there is no right to a view”.
 Whilst that is correct in legal terms, it does not mean that the loss of a view is necessarily irrelevant to planning.
 The enjoyment of a view could be an important part of the residential amenity of a neighbouring property or properties, and its loss might therefore have an adverse impact on the residential amenity of that property or properties.
 Loss of a view from a public viewpoint might also have a wider impact on a neighbourhood, and such matters ought to be taken into account when they are raised, although the decision can often be at the discretion of the Planning Officer.
 There is no hard and fast or legal rule here.

-And finally, study the Council’s “Croydon Plan” and Government planning policy on the Planning portal website (the links are above).
+And finally, study the Council’s “Croydon Plan” and Government planning policy on the Planning portal website (the links are above in the Introduction).
 Try and ensure that the proposed development submitted, complies with those policies.
-If you don’t think it does, say so.
+If you don’t think it does, then say so.

 If you like the proposed improvement/development: